-	- The flat or percentage-based currency conversion or transaction fee
+- The fixed or percentage-based currency conversion/transaction fee

 - The quoted exchange or conversion rate

 TransferWise charges an inexpensive conversion fee of 0.5% to 1% for widely held currencies such as USD, EUR, GBP, and CAD.
-The rate is a little higher for less liquid or transacted currencies, but still much better than most alternatives.
-Since they advocate transparency, their fees can be found on their pricing page, so you’ll know what your transaction will cost in advance.
-Additionally, they offer the best price guaranteed on the more than thirty currencies.
+The rate is a little higher for less popular currencies.
+TransferWise embraces transparency, and its fees can be found on its pricing page.
+That helps consumers to understand their costs in advance.
+Additionally, it offers a best price guarantee on more than thirty currencies.

-As for the exchange rate, TransferWise will transact your money at the best possible rate known as the mid-market or real exchange rate (I call it the Google rate).
-They’re able to offer this rate based on their matching currencies business model.
+As for the exchange rate, TransferWise will transact your money at the best possible rate, which is known as the mid-market or real exchange rate (I call it the Google rate).
+It’s able to offer that rate based on its matching currencies business model.

-Another critical consideration is processing times in which TransferWise completes transactions within one to four working/business days, which is standard for most money service providers.
+Another critical consideration is processing times.
+TransferWise completes transactions within a few business days, which is standard for most money service providers.

 Who should care about fees and rates?

 Foreign exchange, sending money, and money transfers is a trillion dollar industry that impacts businesses as well as individuals.
-In particular, these four groups should be interested in using the best currency conversion services to manage activities.
+These four groups should be interested in using the best currency conversion services to manage their activities.